Waiguo Zhexue: History

 The 1980s marked a period of significant intellectual openness in China, with scholars increasingly engaging with Western philosophical traditions.
 In response to this growing interest, the Institute of Foreign Philosophy at Peking University established the journal in 1981, as a platform to bridge Chinese scholars with international philosophical developments, facilitating cross-cultural academic exchange.

 Abstracting and indexing

-The journal is abstracted and indexed in CNKI, CSSCI, AMI, National Social Sciences Database, Wanfang Database.
+The journal is abstracted and indexed in CNKI, CSSCI, AMI, National Social Sciences Database, Wanfang Data.